jetbrains-academy/intellij-platform-plugin-course/psiSection/addingPsiElementsLesson/addingAnnotationsProgrammingTask/task.md

 The `@Deprecated` annotation marks a program element as deprecated, indicating that the element should no longer be used.

-**Task**
+**Task**:
 Implement the function
 ```kotlin
 fun addDeprecatedAnnotations(psiFile: PsiFile)
 ```

 This function should iterate over all Kotlin functions (`KtFunction`) in the given PSI file.
-For each function that does not already have a `@Deprecated` annotation, you will add one with a message indicating that the method is deprecated.
+For each function that lacks a `@Deprecated` annotation, one should be added, accompanied by a message that signifies the method's deprecation.

 <div class="hint" title="How to find all function declarations">